sadewole/sadewole/README.md

 ### Hi, I'm Samuel Adewole (Samador) 👋
-- 💼 Fullstack Web and Mobile Engineer, Community Lead and Mentor, and a Team Player.
+- 💼 Senior Fullstack Web and Mobile Engineer, Community Lead and Mentor, and a Team Player.
 - 👨🏼‍💻 Experienced in working with Javascript, Typescript, ReactJS, React Native, NestJS and NodeJS.
 I am learning GOlang at the moment.
 - ✍🏻 I also write technical articles.
 You can read my latest articles here: [medium](https://samador9.medium.com/)